top of page

 CORE SERVICE OFFERINGS

-TCR's dedicated engineering and metallurgical consulting team in India is the perfect partner for solving manufacturing and product quality problems.
+TCR's dedicated engineering and metallurgical consulting team in India is the perfect partner for solving plant and product quality problems.
 With several years of experience, TCR’s advisory team supports welding engineering, corrosion, material selection queries and heat treatment problems as well.
 TCR’s in-depth engineering consulting services ensure that clients produce the best possible product right from the initial product design to the final production.

 TECHNICAL CAPABILITIES